sora-xor/sora-docs/src/running-a-sora-testnet-node.md

 You will need:

 - A machine with Linux, Windows, or macOS
-- A static publicly accessible IP address with an open `1337` port
+- A static publicly accessible IP address
 - [Docker](https://docs.docker.com/get-docker/) (preferably the latest version).
 Follow the installation guide for your operating system.
 - At least 128 MB RAM dedicated to a single node container.
 - At least 4GB free space for a single node container.